Ashely-0807/Data550_Final_Project/README.md

 **Figures**
 - **Figure 1:** Growth of Netflix Movies and TV Shows Over Time
 - **Figure 2:** Distribution of Netflix Titles by Rating and Content Type
 ---
+## Building the Docker Image

+To build the Docker image, run the following command from the project root directory (where the Dockerfile is located):
+  - In bash run `docker build -t ashley0807/final_project2 .`

+## Build the report by running a docker from `Makefile`
+  - In bash run `make docker_report'`

+---
 ## Synchronize your package repository (This runs: `renv::restore()`)